Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 LBA meaning: What is an LBA?

 LBAs are Licensed Behavior Analysts.
-In other words, it is a behavior analyst that lives in a state that regulates behavior analysts, so anyone in that state who wants to be a behavior analyst must become licensed in order to practice.
+In other words, an LBA is a behavior analyst that lives in a state that regulates behavior analysts, so anyone in that state who wants to be a behavior analyst must become licensed in order to practice.
 It is not a degree, so there is no LBA degree.
-Technically, it is not a certification either, so there is not really an LBA certification or a LABA certification (Licensed Applied Behavior Analyst), although those will occasionally be referred to as well.
+Technically, it is not a certification either, so there is not really an LBA certification or a LABA certification (Licensed Applied Behavior Analyst), although you may find that it can occasionally be referred to this way.

 According to the New York State Association for Behavior Analysis, there have been issues with the way that some states have handled this.
-New York has been especially restrictive for behavior analysts.
+Up until recently, New York had been especially restrictive for behavior analysts.
 The LBA certification is overseen by the New York State (NYS) Office of Professions.
 (Technically it is an LBA licensure.)
 To become a NY licensed behavior analyst, the state requires an abundance of specific coursework.
 It also requires an internship of no less than 1500 hours with supervisory oversight.
 The applicant must pass both the NYLBA exam and the autism exam to enter private practice.
-Even then, the LBA is only eligible to work with children with behavior issues in New York.
-They can also only with children whose problems are related to autism.
+Even then, the LBA had only been eligible to work with children with behavior issues in New York.
+They could also only work with children whose problems are related to autism.
 See this article from the New York State Association for Behavior Analysis for more information.
-There are many other problems that benefit from the care of an applied behavior analyst.
-But in New York, behavior analysts may not work with people who have problems other than autism.
-ABA benefits those suffering from:
+It has become more and more clear that there are people with many other conditions that would benefit from the care of an applied behavior analyst.
+However, until recently in New York, behavior analysts had not been able to work with clients who had any problems other than autism.
+This was an unfortunate situation, because ABA is known to also benefit those suffering from:

 • ADHD (attention deficit hyperactivity disorder)